ocaml/dune/doc/reference/cram.rst

      rm: cannot remove 'data.txt': No such file or directory [1]

-The syntax mimics a shell session: there are comments, and shell commands with their output.
+The syntax mimics a shell session: there are comments and shell commands with their output.

 Examples